yabluko/Robak.LNU.Job-Portal/README.md

 Creating home page - ❌

-# Registraion page
+#### Registraion page
- LoginUserRequest.
- LoginUser - Razor Pages.
- Input validation(Check user email and password from database).
+Creating a user model (User model) or using a ready-made user model, if it exists in the project. -

+Creation of a registration form, which will contain the necessary fields for entering information about a new user (name, e-mail, password, etc.). -

+Creating a corresponding view that will handle the POST request from the registration form and create a new user in the database. -

+Verification of the correctness of the information entered by the user and its validation on the server side. -

+If the registration is successful, creating a session for the user and redirecting him to the home page or to the page from which he started the registration process (if such information is included in the request). -

+If registration fails, the user is returned to the registration page with an error message. -

- # Login Page
+#### Login Page

-1. Creating a user model (User model) or using a ready-made user model, if it is in the project.
+Creating a user model (User model) or using a ready-made user model, if it is in the project. -

-2. Creation of a login form, which will contain fields for entering a login and password.
+ Creation of a login form, which will contain fields for entering a login and password. -

-3. Creating a corresponding view that will handle the POST request from the login form and validate the user's input.
+ Creating a corresponding view that will handle the POST request from the login form and validate the user's input. -

-4. If the entered data is correct, creating a session for the user and redirecting him to the home page or to the page from which he started the login process (if such information is included in the request).
+ If the entered data is correct, creating a session for the user and redirecting him to the home page or to the page from which he started the login process (if such information is included in the request). -

-5. If the entered data is incorrect, the user is returned to the login page with an appropriate error message.
+ If the entered data is incorrect, the user is returned to the login page with an appropriate error message. -

- # Home page
+ #### Home page

+ Creating a suitable URL (URL pattern) for the home page in the urls.py file. -

+ Creating a view function that will be responsible for displaying the home page. -

+ Create an HTML template for the home page that will contain the necessary information and design elements. -

+ Connecting CSS styles and other necessary dependencies to the HTML template. -

+ #### Algorithms

- # Post of vacancies
+ Search of vacancies -